 Where to buy safari clothes?
-It’s tough outside South Africa to find a store that carries safari clothes.
+Finding a store that carries safari clothes is tough outside South Africa.
 I would recommend you shop online.
-At the end of the day, we like to choose quality.
+We like to choose quality.
 A good safari outfit is versatile, long-lasting, and timeless.
-Spending the extra dough to buy decent brands is always a good idea.
-One of the best brands in our opinion is Patagonia.
+Spending the extra dough to buy reputable brands is always a good idea.

 - Patagonia – You’ll know we love this brand if you’ve read our other packing guides.
 They make great quality clothes that hold up.